slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 ```
 Vocab size = 2025 unique words
 ```
 Out of 6453 total words, 2025 unique words are found.

 ## Pad the documents

 Keras requires that all documents must be the same length.
-All documents are integer encoded in the variable 'encoded_corp'.
 We find the maximum length of a document, which is 145 words.
 Padding (zeroes) are then added to the shorter documents using the **pad_sequences** function.

 ```python
 # pad the docs with zeros